On the origin of observed cosmic ray spectrum below 100 TV: CR Reacceleration and Propagation Model

+The second approach is to look at the Epsilon Eridani star as it is magnetically connected with our Sun and its distance is also in the right ballpark.
+However, as we noted, its bow shock is somewhat weak, making the reacceleration of CR of several tenths of TV problematic.
+This issue can be ameliorated considering that the bow shock and strong stellar wind TS coexist in the system, while the resulting bump spectrum is still primarily shaped during the CR propagation.
+We provide the corresponding formalism in the Appendix.
+In the following section, we review and extend to a broader geometrical setting a generic CR reacceleration and propagation model developed in \citetalias{MalkMosk_2021}.
+We now include the lateral particle losses in this model.

-\paragraph{CR Reacceleration and Propagation Model.---}
+\section{CR Reacceleration and Propagation Model}

-Only two combinations of parameters, constituting the bump amplitude, K, and rigidity, $R_{0}$, suffice to predict the bump spectrum (formally requiring six descriptors \cite{MalkMosk_2021}).
-The reaccelerated CR density is elevated over the background by the factor $K=\left(\gamma+2\right)/\left(q-\gamma\right)$, where $\gamma$ is the spectral index of the background CRs (normalized to $dR$) and $q>\gamma$ is that of the shock, $q=\left(r+2\right)/\left(r-1\right)$.
+Only two parameters, constituting the bump amplitude, K, and rigidity, $R_{0}$, suffice to predict the bump spectrum \citepalias{MalkMosk_2021} without particle losses from the flux tube.
+The reaccelerated CR density is elevated over the background by the factor

+where $\gamma$ is the spectral index of the background CRs and $q>\gamma$ is that of the shock, $q=\left(r+2\right)/\left(r-1\right)$.
 Here $r$ is the shock compression ratio, which we determine from the proton fit.
 The enhanced spectrum appears as a bump at some distance from the shock, as the reaccelerated CR with lower rigidity do not reach the observer.
-There will also be a cutoff to the CR enhancement, associated with the particle losses from the flux tube and the limited shock size, which we discuss later.
+There will also be a high-energy cutoff to the CR enhancement, associated with the particle losses from the flux tube and the limited shock size, which we also discuss later.

 The background CR spectrum is $f_{\infty}\propto R^{-\gamma},$ whereas the shock would accelerate the freshly injected thermal particles to $R^{-q}$ spectrum.
-However, as the shock is likely to be weak, that is $q>\gamma\approx2.85$ (for the protons), the freshly accelerated CRs are submerged into the reaccelerated CR component.
-The CR density measured at a distance $z$ from the shock is \cite{BlandOst78,MalkMosk_2021}:
+However, as the shock is likely to be weak, that is $q>\gamma\approx2.85$ (for protons), the freshly accelerated CRs are submerged into the reaccelerated CR component.
+The CR density measured at a distance $z$ from the shock is (\citealt{BlandOst78}, \citetalias{MalkMosk_2021}):

+where $K$ is defined in Eq.~(\ref{eq:K}).
+The flux suppression exponent, $\Phi$, is a path integral of particles propagating along the magnetic flux tube from the shock.
+One may distinguish between two cases of the relative motion of the shock and the observer, although the rigidity dependence of $\Phi\left(R\right)$ is similar in both cases.